 There are several departments within your company; naturally, each department has its own needs.
 If your product development department used one recruiting agency to hire software developers, and your marketing agency used another, there might be some room for your company to save money.
 Using the same recruitment agency for both departments would mean funneling more business towards one recruiting agency — effectively, this would allow you to obtain a better deal from this agency, and save some money.
 So during the next quarter or fiscal year when your company is hiring, you could choose to go with one agency.

 However, any such possibility of realizing such savings would be remote if you weren’t aware of spending decisions that were made across your company.
 You won’t be able to draw any insights or observations, without being able to look at your company’s spending both at a granular level, and from a larger perspective.

 As crucial as ascertaining the story behind the spend — or the history of decisions that preceded the spend — is the step-by-step account of the transaction history.
 Right from the Purchase Order to the receipt of the goods ordered, to the packing slip, to the invoice sent by the vendor — each and every document constitutes the company’s system of records; these documents become vitally important, particularly when your company is filling its taxes.

 If your financial controller is unsure about some numbers, or if a third-party auditor needs to trace the audit trail behind some transaction, they need to be able to obtain such documents instantly.
-Spend Visibility requires that they are able to do so without having to deploy an army of resources, and waste precious time and energy.
-In an environment of perfect Spend Visibility, all such documents can be obtained, cross-referenced at the click of a button.
+Spend Visibility requires that they are able to do so without having to deploy an army of resources.

 It’s important not to take this lightly — according to the Aberdeen Group, under 50% of invoices aren’t tracked, lost, or forgotten.